 Explicitly assigning port number to client in Socket

-In context of networking, a port number is a 16-bit unsigned integer that uniquely identifies a specific process to which a network packet is directed.
-When a client sends a packet to a server, it specifies server's IP address and a port number to indicate which process on server should handle packet.
-Similarly, when a server sends a packet to a client, it specifies client's IP address and a port number to indicate which process on client should handle packet.
+In the context of networking, a port number is a 16-bit unsigned integer that uniquely identifies a specific process to which a network packet is directed.
+When a client sends a packet to a server, it specifies the server's IP address and a port number to indicate which process on the server should handle the packet.
+Similarly, when a server sends a packet to a client, it specifies the client's IP address and a port number to indicate which process on the client should handle the packet.

-When a client connects to a server, server assigns a unique port number to client.
-There are two ways to assign a port number to a client −
+When a client connects to a server, the server assigns a unique port number to the client.
+There are two ways to assign a port number to a client:

-• Server-allocated port numbers − In this approach, server selects an available port number from a predefined range of port numbers and assigns it to client. server keeps track of which port numbers are assigned to which clients and frees up port number when client disconnects.
-This approach is straightforward and requires minimal client configuration, but it may lead to port exhaustion if too many clients connect simultaneously, or predefined range of port numbers is too small.
+• Server-allocated port numbers In this approach, the server selects an available port number from a predefined range and assigns it to the client.
+The server keeps track of which port numbers are assigned to which clients and frees up the port number when the client disconnects.
+This approach is straightforward and requires minimal client configuration, but it may lead to port exhaustion if too many clients connect simultaneously.

-Example 1 − Server-allocated port numbers In this example, we'll use Python's socket library to create a simple server that accepts connections from multiple clients and assigns a unique port number to each client.
+This example shows a Python server that accepts connections from multiple clients and assigns unique port numbers to each client:

 import socket